yugecin/anna/readme.txt

         <value>
 reloadconf <modname>     -- reload the configuration file of a mod.
-                            Use 'anna' as modname for core config.
+                            Use 'anna' as modname for core config. mods                     -- print the list of loaded mods

 stats
 -----